The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the Stephenson Kilmister Yang curvature

 Furthermore, in equation (\ref{rlag}) and what follows, the gauge $\mathcal{D}_{[\mu}F^{\alpha}_{\nu\lambda]}=0$ and the gravitational $D_{[\tau}R_{\mu\nu]\lambda\sigma}=0$ Bianchi identities are used, whenever we need them.
 We also recognize the fact that, the equation (\ref{rlag}) is a common result for all the basis, because $\hat{R}_{ABCD}^{2}$ is clearly an invariant.
-We can overcome the term $D_{i}\xi^{\alpha}_{j}$ by taking into account Wu and Zee's assumption \cite{Yong-shi}, then we get simple formula for covariant derivative of Killing vector fields as
+We can overcome the term $D_{i}\xi^{\alpha}_{j}$ by taking Wu and Zee's assumption \cite{Yong-shi} into account, then we get a simple formula for covariant derivative of Killing vector fields as

 However, in this case the $internal$ manifold is reduced to be homogeneous space which is first discussed by Luciani \cite{Luciani} in KK theories.
-Thus, the extra space can now be written as the symmetric coset space $M_{N}=G/H$. $H$ is defined the isotropy subgroup of $G$, $H\subset G$ with $N=dim(G)-dim(H)$.
-All the Killing vector terms of equation (\ref{rlag}) are then disappeared, just as expected, by employing equations (\ref{kill}) and (\ref{kil2}) with $c=1$
+Thus, the extra space can now be written as the symmetric coset space $M_{N}=G/H$. $H$ is defined to be the isotropy subgroup of $G$, $H\subset G$ with $N=dim(G)-dim(H)$.
+All the Killing vector terms in the equation (\ref{rlag}) are then disappeared, just as expected, by employing equations (\ref{kil2}) and (\ref{kill}) with $c=1$